czerwix/SlidingDrawerMenu/README.md

 }
 ```

-You can customize all option in `SlidingMenuBuilder`.
+You can customize all options in `SlidingMenuBuilder`.

 #### Transformations
 You can change menu transformations using `SlidingMenuBuilder`.